 - Rugby School (e.g. Why would you like to come to Rugby School?)

 Rugby School is highly regarded for its academic results, strong sport and historic traditions.
 Education at Rugby is particularly progressive - the EPQ was developed at the school, and they have recently introduced the IB diploma in the sixth form (as an alternative to A Levels).
 The school is largely paperless, pupils don’t use textbooks or ring binders, their source materials are on electronic whiteboards and laptops.
 Rugby boasts a very high standard of music, 500 individual music lessons take place every week with a myriad of concerts regularly taking place.
 The school also offers over 200 different extracurricular activities.
 Rugby has a full boarding culture (no weekly/flexi boarding) which appeals to some families.

 The school’s academic results have been on a steady upward trend and their A level results are now particularly impressive partly due to small class sizes, close academic monitoring of pupils’ progress and intake of academically strong pupils into the sixth form.
-In 2021, results were awarded through Teacher Assessed Grades with 83% A* or A at A level.
-At GCSE 91% achieved Grade 9-7.
-94% of pupils go onto popular Russell Group universities such as Durham, Newcastle, UCL, Bristol and Edinburgh being popular choices.
-Three went onto Oxbridge in 2021 and there is increasing interest in US universities.
+In 2023, results were 2023 A Level 56.2% A* or A and GCSE 75.5% Grade 9-7.
+93 pupils went onto popular Russell Group universities such as Durham, Newcastle, UCL, Bristol and Edinburgh being popular choices.

 Is Rugby School hard to get into?

 Owing to its academic reputation and success Rugby attracts a lot of applications so parents are advised to plan ahead.
 Entrance at 13 plus is very competitive and there are few places available at 16 plus entry (mainly girl places available).

 Deliciously Ella founder Ella Mills, Neville Chamberlain, Lewis Carroll.